xyproto/sinetastic/README.md

 # sinetastic

-Example use of SDL2 to play audio from Go, and then write the audio to .wav files
+Example use of SDL2 to generate and play audio from Go (sequentially, not mixed), and also write the audio to .wav files.

+Tested on macOS.